psirusteam/Chapter9HHS/05Regression.Rmd

 $$
 E\left( y \mid x \right) = \hat{\beta}_{0} + \hat{\beta_{1}} x_{1} + \hat{\beta}_{2} x_{2} + \cdots + \hat{\beta}_{p} x_{p}
 $$

+As noted by @Heeringa_West_Berglund_2017, the first authors to empirically discuss the impact of complex sampling designs on regression model inferences were @kish1974inference, who highlighted the challenges posed by complex sampling designs.
+Later, @fuller1975regression developed a variance estimator for regression model parameters based on Taylor linearization with unequal weighting of observations under stratified and two-stage sampling designs.

+As is well known, the use of regression model theory requires certain statistical assumptions to be met, which can sometimes be challenging to verify in practice.
+In this regard, @shah1977inference discuss some aspects related to the violation of these assumptions and provide appropriate methods for making inferences about the estimated parameters of linear regression models using survey data.

+Similarly, @binder1983variances obtained the sampling distributions of estimators for regression parameters in finite populations and related variance estimators in the context of complex samples. @skinner1989analysis studied the properties of variance estimators for regression coefficients under complex sample designs.
+Later, @fuller2002regression provided a summary of estimation methods for regression models containing information related to complex samples.
+Finally, @pfeffermann2011modelling discussed various approaches to fitting linear regression models to complex survey data, presenting empirical support for the use of the “*q-weighted*” method, which is recommended in this document.

 ### Estimation of Parameters